aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/fields-overview/_index.md

 {{% alert color="primary" %}}

 There are some particular fields that exist in a Word document that are not imported into Aspose.Words as a collection of **FieldXXX** nodes.
 For instance, LINK field and INCLUDEPICTURE field are imported into Aspose.Words as a Shape object.
 This object provides properties to work with the image data normally stored in these fields.
+To import INCLUDEPICTURE field as **FieldXXX** nodes the LoadOptions.PreserveIncludePictureField option must be specified as **true**.

 Form fields are also imported into Aspose.Words as their own special class.
 The FormField class represents a form field in a Word document and provides additional methods that are particular to a form field.